wonder-ai/O-GlcNAcylation_Project/README.md

 # Analysis of O-GlcNAcylation Dysregulation in Cancer

 This repository contains Jupyter notebooks to investigate the impact of O-GlcNAcylation dysregulation on cancer through data-driven methodologies.
-The analysis uses gene expression data from TCGA (The Cancer Genome Atlas) to quantify dysregulation and study its implications on downstream protein networks.
+The analysis uses gene expression data from TCGA (The Cancer Genome Atlas) to quantify dysregulation.

 ---